AvianNetwork/electrumx/docs/environment.rst

 .. envvar:: MAX_RECV

-  The maximum size of an incoming message in bytes, the default is 1,000,000 bytes.
+  The maximum size of an incoming message in bytes, the default is 5,000,000 bytes.
-  Note that the smallest sane/safe value for Bitcoin is ~800,100 bytes, as the largest standard tx can have a weight of 400K but the protocol hex-encodes that, plus there is a few bytes of protocol overhead.
-Setting this to lower than that would preclude clients from broadcasting txs that could propagate over the network.

 .. envvar:: MAX_SEND